angarsky/diveintopython/learn/functions/recursion.md

 2. **Stack overflow**: Recursion can create a lot of memory overhead, which can lead to stack overflow errors.
 Be careful when using recursion with large datasets.

-## Enhancing Python recursive functions for greater efficiency and performance
+## Enhancing Python Recursive Functions for Greater Efficiency and Performance

 Recursive enhancing refers to the process of optimizing a Python recursive function for better efficiency and performance.
 This involves identifying areas that can be fine-tuned, such as reducing space complexity or using memoization to reduce the number of recursive calls.